-Buildings 776 and 777 went into service in 1958 to handle the increased plutonium workload, and Building 771 undertook recovery operations.
-Building 776 performed plutonium machining; Building 777 handled assembly operations.
+Building 777 handled assembly operations.
 Building 991 was used for storage and R&D, although it was several years (records indicate 1960) before all assembly operations had left the building.
 In 1969, a major fire in Buildings 776 and 777 resulted in some operations moving to other buildings.
 The machining and foundry operations in the fire-damaged areas of Building 776 became part of the operations in the new 707 assembly building.
 Those operations remained in Building 707, and solid waste treatment operations and size reduction moved into Building 707 after Building 776 returned to operation in 1972.
-(Building 776 in 1972 was being used for waste storage and waste size reduction.)
+(Building 776 was being used for waste storage and waste size reduction in 1972.)

 Final assembly of the early products was initially a relatively simple operation.
-The original final assembly building was D Plant, now known as Building 991.
+The original final assembly building was D Plant, later known as Building 991.
 Later, the hollow-core weapons design involved more assembly complexity.
 As a result, Building 777 in 1957 began to provide assembly facilities.
 Operations involved drilling, welding, brazing, turning, and polishing.
-Building 707 began final assembly operations shortly after the 1969 fire, which shut down Buildings 776 and 777.
+Building 707 began final assembly operations shortly after the 1969 fire that shut down Buildings 776 and 777.
 Final assembly operations occurred in Building 707 through 1989.

 Stainless-steel operations, the J Line, began in Building 881 in 1966 and remained there until the completion of Building 460 in 1985.
 Stainless-steel operations from Building 881 and some operations from Building 444 were consolidated in Building 460 at that time.
 A significant portion of the stainless-steel work was the fabrication of empty tritium reservoirs.
-The reservoirs were later filled with tritium gas under high pressure at the Savannah River Site.
+The reservoirs were later filled with tritium gas under high pressure at the Savannah River Site (SRS).